Car-Following-Models

 The "safe" velocity for every simulation step is computed by the configured carFollowModel based on the leading vehicle as well as the right-of-way-rules.
 To ensure safe driving under various circumstances, the maximum braking capability of the leader vehicle is also taken into account.
 This value is taken from the apparentDecel attribute of the leader vehicle (which defaults to the same value as it's decel attribute).

-If for some reasons, reaching the safe velocity requires braking beyond the desired deceleration, the vehicle may do so up to a hart limit configured by the attribute emergencyDecel.
+If for some reasons, reaching the safe velocity requires braking beyond the desired deceleration, the vehicle may do so up to a hard limit configured by the attribute emergencyDecel.
 The default emergency deceleration is 9 for passenger cars and takes a different default for other vehicle classes.
 The global default can be changed with option --default.emergencydecel.

 An emergency braking warning is triggered if the braking strength exceeds a threshold value configured by ----emergencydecel.warning-threshold.
 By default this threshold is set to 1 which triggers a warning when braking with 100% of emergencyDecel.
 The warnings can be disabled by setting the threshold to a value > 1.